-

 This blog post series includes many examples for you to work through.
 You can find all these code samples in the following GitHub repository:

-You might want to check out this repo before you begin reading so you can follow along with all the examples on your own computer (if you are new to Git, check out the Git tutorial in Part 4):
+You might want to check out this repo before you begin reading so you can follow along with all the examples on your own computer:

 $ git clone https://github.com/brikis98/devops-book.git